ToVinhKhang/ToVinhKhang/README.md

 > Main: Business Analysis & Product Management
 <br>

-> Minor: Software Testing & Web Programing.
+> Minor: Solution Consulting & Software Testing.

 <br />

 # ABOUT ME

-_I am passionate about business system analysis.
-Have knowledge of the most popular programming languages, experience in business process modeling.
-Demonstrated experience in management, planning and coordinating work.
-Besides, I used to be in roles developer and tester._
+_I am passionate about business analysis and solution consulting.
+Experience in business process modeling, management, planning, and coordinating work.
+Besides, I used to be in the roles of developer and tester._
 <br />

-_Having been working in the IT industry for nearly a year help me improve collaboration and communication.
-Furthermore, my part-time jobs in university life required special time management.
-I always ensure that every task is completed with the utmost attention to detail._
+_Have knowledge of the most popular programming languages and testing techniques.
+Having been working in the IT industry for over a year help me improve collaboration, communication and always ensure every task is completed with the utmost attention to detail._
 <br />

 # KNOWLEDGE